-- Vote in favor of all nominees:
+- · Vote in favor of all nominees;

 - · Vote in favor of specific nominees; or

 - · Withhold votes as to specific nominees.

-Assuming a quorum is present, directors will be elected by a plurality of the votes cast.
+Assuming a quorum is present; directors will be elected by a plurality of the votes cast.

 Our bylaws provide that the number of directors which shall constitute the whole board shall be fixed from time to time by resolution of the board of directors or by the stockholders at an annual meeting of the stockholders.
-The board of directors is currently comprised of eight directors.
+The board of directors is currently comprised of nine directors, though our board of directors has determined that Neal Dempsey and Steven M. Krausz will not stand for re-election at this annual meeting.
+At the time of our 2013 annual meeting, our board of directors will be comprised of seven directors.
 Our certificate of incorporation provides that the board of directors shall be divided into three classes, each consisting of as nearly one-third of the total number of directors as possible.
 Each class of directors serves a three-year term expiring at the annual meeting of stockholders in the year listed in the table below:

-Class I (2012) Class II (2013) Class III (2014) Kenneth W. Branson Neal Dempsey Craig Conway Craig Ramsey Guy Dubois Clifton Thomas Weatherford Marcus S. Ryu Steven M. Krausz
+Class II (2013) Class III (2014) Class I (2015) John Cavoores Guv Dubois Craig Conway Clifton Thomas Weatherford Kenneth W. Branson Craig Ramsey Marcus S. Pan

-Based on the recommendation of the nominating and corporate governance committee (the "NCG committee"), the board of directors has nominated Kenneth W. Branson, Craig Ramsey and Marcus S. Ryu for election as Class I directors, each to serve a three-year term that expires at the annual meeting of stockholders in 2015 and until their successors are duly elected and qualified.
-Mr. Branson, Mr. Ramsey and Mr. Ryu are currently serving as Class I directors and have each consented to serve for a new term.
+Based on the recommendation of the nominating and corporate governance committee (the "NCG committee"), the board of directors has nominated John Cavoores and Guy Dubois for election as Class II directors, each to serve a three-year term that expires at the annual meeting of stockholders in 2016 and until their successors are duly elected and qualified.
+Mr. Dubois is currently serving as a Class II director and Mr. Cavoores is being moved from a Class III director to a Class II director in connection with this annual meeting.
+Each of Messrs.
+Cavoores and Dubois has consented to serve for a new term.

-Directors in Class II and Class III are not being elected this year and will continue in office for the remainder of their terms, as described above, unless such directors resign or their service as directors otherwise ceases in accordance with our certificate of incorporation or bylaws.
+Directors listed in Class III and Class I above are not being elected this year and will continue in office for the remainder of their terms, as described above, unless such directors resign or their service as directors otherwise ceases in accordance with our certificate of incorporation or bylaws.